-All communications relating to any Board action or policy to any individual or organization shall be made only by the Chair of the Board, the Vice Chair, or the EO.
+All communications relating to any Board action or policy to any individual or organization shall be made only by the Chair of the Board, the Vice Chair hisor her designee, or the EO Executive Officer.

 The Board has an "Ambassador at Large" program allowing Board Members to speak at public or private functions.